prooph/event-store/README.md

 ProophEventStore is capable of persisting event objects that are organized in streams.
 The [EventStore](src/Prooph/EventStore/EventStore.php) itself is a facade for different persistence adapters (check the list below) and adds event-driven hook points for features.
 Features can provide additional functionality like publishing persisted events on an event bus or validate events before they are stored.
-ProophEventStore ships with three different strategies to organize event streams and a base repository implementation for event sourced aggregate roots.
+ProophEventStore ships with different strategies to organize event streams and a base repository implementation for event sourced aggregate roots.
 Each aggregate repository can work with another stream strategy to offer you maximum flexibility.